MicroEJ/docs/ApplicationDeveloperGuide/UI/MWT/concepts.rst

 Desktop and widgets pass through different states.
 Once created, they can be attached, then they can be shown.

 A desktop is attached automatically as soon as it is shown on the display.
-It can also be attached manually by calling `Desktop.setAttached() <https://repository.microej.com/javadoc/microej_5.x/apis/ej/mwt/Desktop.html#setAttached-->`_.
+It can also be attached manually by calling `Desktop.setAttached()`_.
 It could be used to render the desktop (and its widgets) on an image for example.

 A widget is considered as attached when it is contained by a desktop that is attached.